andreabassi78/napari-psf-simulator/README.md

 4) Press `Calculate PSF` to run the simulator.
 This will create a new image layer with the 3D PSF.

-   The option `Show Airy disk` creates 3 ellipses in a Shapes layer, showing the boundaries of the diffraction limited blob.
+   The option `Show Airy disk` creates a circle with radius given by the diffraction limit (Rayleigh criterion).

 ![raw](https://github.com/andreabassi78/napari-psf-simulator/raw/main/images/figure.png)
 **Napari viewer with the psf-simulator widget showing the in-focus plane of an aberrated PSF**